Leonardo-Blanger/bmp280-iio/README.md

 ## IIO Triggered Buffer Capture

-This driver supports IIO triggered buffers, allowing you to capture sensor data at a specific rate, triggered by certain events.
-This is more efficient than continuously repeatedly reading the above mentioned files.
+This driver supports IIO triggered buffers, allowing you to capture sensor data at a specific rate, or triggered by certain events.
+This is more efficient than repeatedly reading the above mentioned files.

 When using triggered buffers, note that the final temperature and pressure values are not scaled like the ones we get by reading `sysfs` channel files directly.
 The temperature is returned in units of 1/100 degrees Celcius, while the pressure is returned in units of 1/256 Pascal, so make sure to divide them by 100 and 256, respectively, before interpreting them.
 You can read the comments in `src/bmp280.h` for more details.